machineroom/oc-ray/readme.md

 ## TODO
 - Discover the network (like ispy or T-Mandel does) at run-time rather than having to build for the specific network.
 The BTL also grows in size as more nodes are added (12 nodes= ~100KB, 120+ nodes= ~0.5MB!)
+- Why is is substantially slower with WX HSL cards in word mode (iserver -WM)?!
+Mandel is slower in this mode too

 <br>